How to get involved

 If you would like to partner with BTS in some way, please contact our Executive Director, Alyssa Hetschel at firstname.lastname@example.org.

-Our STIRT program is currently seeking pantry non-perishable food items, men's and women's winter coats/hats/gloves (gently used), hygiene kits/supplies, new socks, backpacks, and art supplies (preferably new but will accept gently used).
+Our STIRT and Bridges program is currently seeking pantry non-perishable food items, men's and women's winter coats/hats/gloves (gently used), hygiene kits/supplies, new socks, backpacks, and art supplies (preferably new but will accept gently used).
 Fill out our Contact Us Card online if you are able donate a tangible good and our staff will reach out to you.

 Come Work for Us!